PD Control User Guide

 • store-limit-mode is used to control the mode of limiting the store speed.
 The optional modes are auto and manual.
 In auto mode, the stores are automatically balanced according to the load (deprecated).

 • store-limit-version controls the version of the store limit formula.
 In v1 mode, you can manually modify the store limit to limit the scheduling speed of a single TiKV.
 The v2 mode is an experimental feature.
+It is not recommended that you use it in the production environment.
 In v2 mode, you do not need to manually set the store limit value, as PD dynamically adjusts it based on the capability of TiKV snapshots.
 For more details, refer to Principles of store limit v2.

 config set store-limit-version v2 // using store limit v2